bastiensoucasse/dlcv/lab4/README 2 (PyTorch).md

 ### Model Without Data Augmentation

 We are now going to use a stable model based on `model5` that we previously saw, and matching the one we used on the Keras version.
+We will declare it as `PraisyNet` for no reason.

 #### Model Summary